News

 • Salisbury site is compliant with US FDA.
 Roorkee site is compliant with other key non-US markets, e.g., MHRA, Japan, South Africa, Canada.

 • Focus on implementation of Rs 150 Cr cost optimization opportunities.
-Benefits will start reflecting in performance from Q1’FY24 onwards
+Benefits have started getting reflecting in performance from Q1’FY24 onwards

 • Re-prioritise geography-mix to accelerate growth in branded markets such as India and select International markets